Jazpheraz/portfolio/README.md

 6. Fixed view for Android.
 7. Updated Contact Form, it is fully functional now.
 8. Fixed the space for menu icon in android.
+9. Updated text's color
+10. Separated color on footer (icons and texts)
+11. Changed 'Services' to 'Projects'